yw2278/PUI2016_yw2278/HW3_rav220/CitibikeReview_xh895.md

   $H1: Cweekend/Aweekend - Cweekday/Aweekday > 0$
   significance leve 0.05

-4. suggested statistical method: Z-test
+4. suggested statistical method: t test
+  The test looks at the difference between two groups: ratios of customer rider ratios during weekends and during weekdays.
+The independent variables consist of two variables(during weekends/during weekdays).
+T-test is suitable for the circumstance here.